 The majority of Connecticut homes still have traditional appliances without embedded sensors or app connectivity — and that's perfectly fine.
 You can approximate the benefits of predictive maintenance through attentive observation:

 - Track cycle times: If your dryer starts taking noticeably longer to complete a cycle, something has changed.
-Check the vent, clean the lint trap, and call for service if the issue persists.
+Check the vent, clean the lint trap, and call for appliance repair service if the issue persists.

 - Watch your energy bill: A significant unexplained increase in electricity consumption often corresponds to an appliance working harder than it should.